mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-locking.md

 ```

 That SELECT will wait until LOCK is released.
 OK, how can we tell what is blocking what?
-We can use this snippet posted by Nikolay Samokhvalov:
+We can use this snippet posted by Nikolay Samokhvalov, that combines the information from `pg_stat_activity` and `pg_locks`:

 ```sql
 with recursive l as (